rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

-This coding techique here uses a JavaScript technique called a JavaScript &quot;<strong>closure</strong>&quot; using the &quot;revealing prototype pattern&quot; of coding JavaScript.
+This coding techique here uses a JavaScript technique called a JavaScript &quot;<strong>closure</strong>&quot; using the &quot;revealing module pattern&quot; of coding JavaScript that encapsulates functions related to an object.

 NOTE: This approach is explained in Dan Wahlin's
 <a target="_blank" href="http://app.pluralsight.com/courses/structuring-javascript">